SjoerdSmitWolfram/UnitTestFramework/README.md

 `TestConfig` should live in each target project's test root, typically:

 - `Tests/TestConfig.m`

+An optional untracked local override file can live alongside it:

+- `Tests/LocalConfig.m`

 `UnitTestFramework.wl` does not need to be copied into every project.
 Path resolution is based on the config file (`"TestDirectory"` defaults to that file's directory).
 Loading can be done by installing it as a paclet or by simply using `Get["path/to/UnitTestFramework.wl"]`.